crawsome/Graphtice/README.md

 I made this because I was learning about fundamentals in my free time:
 * Traversal of nodes
 * Graphing an attractive representation of the data
+* Dynamically adding and removing from a graph
-* Implementing any solution to the "Wordladder" problem.
+* Implementing some solutions to the "Wordladder" problem.
 * Exporting a graph to a PDF or image

-Future updates will improve all features :)
+Please submit issues with wordpaths that it cannot find.
+More tests to come.
+This upload seems to find a really fast path for fool->sage at least.
+Need more test cases!

 ### Note:
 Script needs write access to directory to save the PDF and the PNG of the graph, and read access to read the dictionary file.